Tarot of Marseilles: Besançon and Swiss patterns

 The use of obviously Christian traditional images (such as the Pope, the Devil, the Grim Reaper and the Last Judgement) and indeed controversial images such as La Papesse have spawned controversies from the Renaissance to the present because of its portrayal of a female pope.
-There is no solid historical evidence of a female pope, but this card may be based around the mythical Pope Joan.

 One variant of the Tarot de Marseille, now called the Tarot of Besançon, replaces the controversial Popess and Pope and, in their stead, puts Juno with her peacock, and Jupiter with his eagle.
 Developed in Alsace at the beginning of the 18th century, this deck was popular among Catholics living in regions that bordered Protestant communities.
 Protestants, and Catholics living outside contentious zones, preferred using the Marseilles pattern.
 During the French Revolution, the Emperor and Empress cards became the subject of similar controversies and were displaced by Grandfather and Grandmother.
 It arrived in Besançon only at the beginning of the 19th century where mass-production caused the current association of this deck to that city.
 An updated variant of the Besançon pattern is the Swiss Tarot which is still in use by Troccas and Troggu players.